During the pandemic, I have been doing more fly tying than usual, and I have had the time to take some photos of the flies I’ve tied.

 - I am not a skilled photographer by any means

 - It did involve the purchase of some gear

-- While I am happy with the results, these images are not professional quality
+- While I am happy with the results, these images are not of professional quality

 So the next step was to use a lightbox.
 I made the lightbox by taking a wine carton and cutting panels out of the right-hand and left-hand sides, as well as the top, and covering these with baking paper.
 I also lined the interior with white copy paper (you can equally buy a lightbox for a relatively modest outlay).